microsoft/infersharpaction/Examples/ResourceLeak/README.md

 ## Procedure-local Bugs of Resource Leaks

-**CSharpCodeAnalyzer** is able to detect resource leaks which include the C# scenarios outlined below.
+**CSharpCodeAnalyzer** is able to detect resource leaks which include the C# scenarios enumerated below.
 For further detail on its capabilities, see [here](http://www.eecs.qmul.ac.uk/~ddino/papers/nasa-infer.pdf).

 ## Supported scenarios